Need to replace your umbrella? Welcome to The London Umbrella Seller!

 Lastly, this umbrella comes with a lifetime replacement guarantee which may give buyers confidence in trying out a new umbrella for the rainy season.

-- WIND-DEFYING 9-RIB CONSTRUCTION - Most small or mini umbrellas are made of 6 or 8 aluminum ribs but Repel is fortified with 9 resin-reinforced fiberglass ribs that flex slightly to withstand powerful gusts without turning inside out
+- WIND-DEFYING, DOUBLE VENTED, 9-RIB CANOPY - Most small or mini umbrellas are made of 6 or 8 aluminum ribs but Repel is fortified with 9 resin-reinforced fiberglass ribs and a vented double canopy that flex slightly to withstand powerful gusts without turning inside out.

-- SUPERIOR WATER-REPELLENCY - Put the technology of Teflon to work for you.
-Waterproof, weatherproof and instantly dry, the foldable and durable Repel Travel Umbrella defends against the elements like nothing else
+- TEFLON COATING FOR SUPERIOR REPELLENCY - Put the technology of Teflon to work for you.
+Waterproof, weatherproof and instantly dry, the foldable and durable Repel Travel Umbrella defends against the elements like nothing else.

 What's to like about the Repel Travel Umbrella